 The objective of this course is to introduce game theory for advanced undergraduate students.
 Prerequisites for this course include Intermediate Microeconomics and Statistics.
-I will assume students are already familiar utility maximization under uncertainty and decisions over time.
+Students should have been familiar with utility maximization under uncertainty and decision-making over time.
 Students are also expected to have known some basic concepts about game theory, such as dominant strategy, mixed strategy, Nash equilibrium, and subgame-perfect equilibrium.

-In this course, we will introduced some advanced topics in game theory beyond those covered in Intermediate Microeconomics.
+This course will introduce some advanced topics in game theory beyond those covered in Intermediate Microeconomics.
 We will talk about games with complete information and games with incomplete information.
 We will also introduce several new solution concepts, such as iterated elimination of dominated strategies, Bayesian Nash equilibrium.
 The goal of this course is to provide a rigorous framework to analyze both static and dynamic games.

 Please note the method for adding this course during the add/drop period is Method 3.
-Students who want to add this course should register in the NTU Course Selection System and wait for the allocation by the system.
+Students who want to add this course should register in the NTU Course Selection System during the first week (Sept.
+1 -Setp.
+6) and wait for the allocation by the system.